BJP announces names of 125 candidates for Maha Assembly polls; to contest in alliance with Shiv Sena

 "Those who wanted to switch sides, left before the election.
 Those elected (on NCP tickets) have people's faith in them and we are ready to sit in the opposition," he said.

-Patil also said the Shiv Sena had not approached the NCP seeking support to form government.
-"Nor we have had any discussion within the NCP on supporting the Sena," he claimed.
+Patil also said that the Shiv Sena had not approached the NCP seeking support to form government.
+"Nor we have had any discussion within the NCP on supporting Sena," he added.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)